theshaune/fluent/README.md

 The files must be imported in the correct order to maintain the correct inheritance of styles.
 All files should be imported in a single .scss file, this will be the **only** file in your application that does not begin with _.

-**Note:** Consider trialing the use of folders intead of dot seperated files, a project currently being worked on is beginning to get tough to find the files in the current format.

-**Note:** Consider explicitly prefixing the files with a level number, this will help force the developer to consider what order the files will be imported in.
-I am trialing the use of 2 digits.
+**Note:** Consider prefixing files that depend heavily on inheritance order with a number, this will help *force the developer* to consider what order the files will be imported in.

 <pre>
 .
 ├── init.scss
 ├── base
-│   ├── _01.variables.scss
+│   ├── _01.variables.default.scss
 │   ├── _02.functions.scss
+│   ├── _03.mixins.scss
+│   ├── _04.grid.scss
+│   ├── _05.normalize.scss
-│   ├── _03.normalize.scss
+│   ├── _06.global-elements.scss
+├── external-libraries
-│   ├── _04.global.scss
+│   ├── _**.*.scss
 ├── components
 │   ├── _**.*.scss
 </pre>